 A quick guide to enable Spring Boot Application Startup (ApplicationStartup) Metrics to monitor in startup actuator endpoint and Java Flight Recorder.
-The ApplicationStartup Metrics helps to Diagnose Spring Boot Application that has a slow startup.
+The ApplicationStartup Metrics helps Diagnose Spring Boot Application that has a slow startup.

 Overview

-In this Tutorial we will enable the ApplicationStartup metrics in a Spring Boot application.
+This tutorial explains how to enable the ApplicationStartup metrics in a Spring Boot application.
 We will also Enable Spring Boot Actuator startup endpoint to monitor the startup metrics.
 Finally, we will record the application startup metrics with Java Flight Recorder.

 ApplicationStartup & StartupStep